kilon/pylivecoding/README.md

 # pylivecoding
 Pylivecoding is a live coding environment implementation inspired by Smalltalk

-Essentially this library reloads modules and updates all live instances of classes defined in those modules to the latest code of the class definition without losing anny of the data.
+Essentially this library reloads modules and updates all live instances of classes defined in those modules to the latest code of the class definition without losing any of the data/state.
 This way you can change code in your favorite code editor and IDE and immediately see the results without any delays.

 # How to use